-- A (Excellent): Can exhaustively explain, using an independent and critical reasoning, the concepts addressed in the course.
+• A (Excellent): Can exhaustively explain, using an independent and critical reasoning, the concepts addressed in the course.
 Being able to strongly judge whether econometric tools are appropriate for answering the specific question.
-Being able to apply the methods to real data and real economic problems with great skill - B (Very good): Can to a large extent explain, with an independent and critical reasoning, the concepts addressed in the course, both in technical and intuitive terms.
+Being able to apply the methods to real data and real economic problems with great skill.

+• B (Very good): Can to a large extent explain, with an independent and critical reasoning, the concepts addressed in the course, both in technical and intuitive terms.
 Being able to judge whether econometric tools are appropriate for answering the specific question.
-Being able to apply the methods to real data and real economic problems with great skill. - C (Good): Can explain, with an independent and critical reasoning, the concepts addressed in the course, both in technical and intuitive terms.
+Being able to apply the methods to real data and real economic problems with great skill.

+• C (Good): Can explain, with an independent and critical reasoning, the concepts addressed in the course, both in technical and intuitive terms.
 Being able to discuss whether econometric tools are appropriate for answering the specific question.
-Being able to apply the methods to real data and real economic problems with great skill. - D (Satisfactory): Can explain major parts of the concepts addressed in the course, both in technical and intuitive terms.
-Being able to discuss whether econometric tools are appropriate for answering the specific question. - E (Enough): Can explain important parts of the concepts addressed in the course, both in technical and intuitive terms.
-Being able to discuss whether econometric tools are appropriate for answering the specific question. - FX (Unsatisfactory): Is not used as a grade on the exam. - F (Completely unsatisfactory): Cannot explain important parts of the concepts addressed in the course.
-Shows lack of ability to apply methods to real data and real economic problems.
+Being able to apply the methods to real data and real economic problems with great skill.

+• D (Satisfactory): Can explain major parts of the concepts addressed in the course, both in technical and intuitive terms.
+Being able to discuss whether econometric tools are appropriate for answering the specific question.
+Being able to apply the methods to real data and real economic problems with skill.

+• E (Enough): Can explain important parts of the concepts addressed in the course, both in technical and intuitive terms.
+Being able to discuss whether econometric tools are appropriate for answering the specific question.
+Being able to apply the methods to real data and real economic problems with some skill.

+• FX (Unsatisfactory): Is not used as a grade.

+• F (Completely unsatisfactory): The requirements for E are not fulfilled.